braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 > %%% ¡seealso!
 > LogicalOperations, GeometricalOperations
 >
+> %%% ¡build!  ②
+> 1
 >
-> %% ¡props_update!  ②
 >
+> %% ¡props_update!  ③
+>
 > %%% ¡prop!
-> ¤ELCLASS (constant, string) is the class of the¤ arithmetic operation calculator¤.¤
+> ELCLASS (constant, string) is the class of the arithmetic operation calculator.
 > %%%% ¡default!
-> 'ArithmeticOperations'  ③
+> 'ArithmeticOperations'  ④
 >
 > %%% ¡prop!
-> ¤NAME (constant, string) is the name of the¤ arithmetic operation calculator¤.¤
+> NAME (constant, string) is the name of the arithmetic operation calculator.
 > %%%% ¡default!
 > 'Arithmetic Operation Calculator'
 >
 > %%% ¡prop!
-> ¤DESCRIPTION (constant, string) is the description of the¤ arithmetic operation calculator¤.¤
+> DESCRIPTION (constant, string) is the description of the arithmetic operation calculator.
 > %%%% ¡default!
 > 'An Arithmetic Operations element (ArithmeticOperations) contains two numbers as data scalar props and calculates their sum and difference as result scalar props.'
 >
 > %%% ¡prop!
-> ¤TEMPLATE (parameter, item) is the template of the¤ arithmetic operation calculator¤.¤
+> TEMPLATE (parameter, item) is the template of the arithmetic operation calculator.
 > %%%% ¡settings!
-> 'ArithmeticOperations'  ④
+> 'ArithmeticOperations'  ⑤
 >
 > %%% ¡prop!
-> ¤ID (data, string) is a few-letter code for the¤ arithmetic operation calculator¤.¤
+> ID (data, string) is a few-letter code for the arithmetic operation calculator.
 > %%%% ¡default!
 > 'ArithmeticOperations ID'
 >
 > %%% ¡prop!
-> ¤LABEL (metadata, string) is an extended label of the¤ arithmetic operation calculator¤.¤
+> LABEL (metadata, string) is an extended label of the arithmetic operation calculator.
 > %%%% ¡default!
 > 'ArithmeticOperations label'
 >
 > %%% ¡prop!
-> ¤NOTES (metadata, string) are some specific notes about the¤ arithmetic operation calculator¤.¤
+> NOTES (metadata, string) are some specific notes about the arithmetic operation calculator.
 > %%%% ¡default!
 > 'ArithmeticOperations notes'
 >
-> %%% ¡prop!  ⑤
+> %%% ¡prop!  ⑥
-> ¤TOSTRING (query, string) returns a string that represents the ¤ arithmetic operation calculator¤.¤
+> TOSTRING (query, string) returns a string that represents the  arithmetic operation calculator.
-> %%%% ¡calcualte!  ⑥
+> %%%% ¡calculate!  ⑦
 > a = ao.get('A');
 > b = ao.get('B');
 > value = ['Calculator of the sum and difference of ' num2str(A) ' and ' num2str(B)];
 >
 >
-> %% ¡props!  ⑦
+> %% ¡props!  ⑧
 >
-> %%% ¡prop!  ⑧
+> %%% ¡prop!  ⑨
 > A (data, scalar) is the first number.
 >
-> %%% ¡prop!  ⑨
+> %%% ¡prop!  ⑩
 > B (data, scalar) is the second number.
 >
-> %%% ¡prop!  ⑩
+> %%% ¡prop!  ⑪
 > SUM (result, scalar) is the sum of the two numbers (A + B).
-> %%%% ¡calculate!  ⑪
+> %%%% ¡calculate!  ⑫
 > value = ao.get('A') + ao.get('B');
 >
-> %%% ¡prop!  ⑫
+> %%% ¡prop!  ⑬
 > DIFF (result, scalar) is the difference of the two numbers (A - B).
-> %%%% ¡calculate!  ⑬
+> %%%% ¡calculate!  ⑭
 > value = ao.get('A') - ao.get('B');
 >
 >
-> %% ¡tests!  ⑭
+> %% ¡tests!  ⑮
 >
 > %%% ¡test!
 > %%%% ¡name!